ItsMe-Shraddha26/delta-student/README.md

 # delta-student
-This is just for my practice
+This is just for my practice.